 Once the referral or prescription is obtained from the physician, an appointment with the Certified Orthotist(C.O.) is required for an assessment.
 During the assessment, the C.O. will first take a detailed history of the client's case including diagnosis, previous treatments, injuries, related surgeries, family history, daily activities and foot wear.
 Then the C.O. will look carefully at the client's gait (walking pattern) and standing positions.
 This is followed by an examination of the foot structure.
 Any abnormalities, boney structure, swelling, deformities and discolourations will be noted.
 After the assessment, the appropriateness of orthotic use will be discussed.
 Other factors that may be significant for the individual client will also be discussed including characteristics of proper footwear.

-If it is decided to proceed with foot orthotics, there are two routes: over the counter insole or custom made foot orthotics.
-Over the counter Foot orthoses castinginsoles can be purchased in pharmacies and some shoe stores and may be appropriate in some cases.
+If it is decided to proceed with foot orthotics, there are two routes: over the counter insoles or custom made foot orthotics.
+Over the counter foot orthoses can be purchased in pharmacies, some shoe stores and other retailers.
+These may be appropriate in some cases.
 Custom made orthotics are made to the individual foot, usually from plaster impressions.
 The foot is casted with Plaster of Paris to produce molds and the molds are taken to the laboratory to use in the manufacturing of the foot orthotics.
 The foot orthotics are fabricated from a variety of materials, again depending on the individual client.
 In general, a softer material is used for cushioning and protection such as for a person with rheumatoid arthritis or diabetes mellitus.
 A firmer material is used for a foot orthotic that will control motion and foot position for pathologies such as plantar fasciitis or tibialis posterior tendonitis.

 Once the foot orthotics are made, they need to be fit into the appropriate footwear.
-The C.O. will make sure that the orthotics fit well into the shoe and is comfortable for the client.
+The C.O. will make sure that the orthotics fit well into the shoe and are comfortable for the client.
 The client should walk to allow the C.O. to reanalyze the gait.
 The foot orthotics may need minor adjustments to improve function and/or comfort.
-The fitting appointment should be followed-up after two to three weeks with a check-up to assess comfort and determine efficacy of the devices.
+The fitting appointment should be followed-up after two to three weeks with a check-up to assess comfort and level of improvement.
 If there are any ongoing issues or problems the clients should be encouraged to return for adjustments.